alicefate/dsci510-lab1/README.md

 Hi, guys.

 My name is Kexin Yan.
-My usc email address is kexinyan@usc.edu , which is something kind of obvious.
+My usc email address is kexinyan@usc.edu .

 Things you have to do to invoke lab1.py: